Portals (Melanie Martinez album): Songs

-Singles

-In March 2023, Martinez teased the lead single "Death" on Instagram, featuring a cryptic message and a photo showcasing a pink alien alter-ego "emerging from a prone human form".
-The song was released on March 17, 2023.
-The single was written and produced by Martinez, with CJ Baran co-producing.
-The song peaked at number 95 on the Billboard Hot 100, marking her first original song on the Billboard Hot 100.

-"Void" was released digitally as the second single from the album on March 29, 2023, and was sent to alternative radio in the United States on April 11, 2023.
-The song charted at number 61 on the Hot 100.

-"Evil" was released on November 21, 2023, as the album's third single.
-It charted at number seven on the Bubbling Under Hot 100 chart.

 Critical reception

 Rolling Stone writer Tomás Mier praised Martinez's use of a new alter-ego, noting that she used "that character to deliver her most introspective lyrics and sounds that move outside her sonic comfort zone".
 He called the album an "effortlessly inventive, mature record", saying that it "reintroduces her as an artist unafraid to start from scratch and tackle complex, difficult ideas".
 Brig Newspaper writer Emma Victoria Jenky called the album "undeniably authentic" and added that it is "exciting to see her grow her skills into production, and receiving credit for her genius ideas".

 Emma Herold, writer for The Cavalier Daily, praised the album calling it a "statement of rebirth" for Martinez.
 She noted that while there are "recognizable elements of Martinez's sound like syncopation and classic rhyme", she also felt there was a good combination of new sounds including "synth pop and a more harsh, grungy and dark tone".

 The Line of Best Fit writer Sam Franzini gave the album's lyrical content praise, comparing it to her older works, noting that the "themes are darker, and feel more real compared to her previous songs lacquered in metaphor".
 However, he felt that while her reinvention was "fantastical and imaginative", it failed to live up to her past work.
 Conversely, Evening Standard writer David Smyth gave the album three stars and criticised Martinez's lyrical content saying they were "comparatively lacking" and that "for the complete Martinez experience, the album isn't enough".
 He compared Martinez's new image to Björk, and so did Exclaim!, writing: "Björk can pull off this kind of thing because, well, she's Björk.
 The Voice alum [...], on the other hand, looks like an Annihilation extra who stumbled through a hedge."